KyleMayes/vulkanalia/tutorial/book/src/uniform/descriptor_layout_and_buffer.md

 );
 ```

 For the view transformation I've decided to look at the geometry from above at a 45 degree angle.
-The `Mat4::look_at_rh` function takes the eye position, center position and up axis as parameters. `rh` stands for "right-handed" coordinate system, which is the coordinate system that Vulkan uses.
+The `Mat4::look_at_rh` function takes the eye position, center position and up axis as parameters.
+The `rh` at the end of this function indicates that it uses the "right-handed" coordinate system which is the coordinate system that Vulkan uses.

 ```rust,noplaypen
 let mut proj = cgmath::perspective(